BabbleSim/BabbleSim.github.io/objectives.md

 	* The Device-Phy interface is kept ABI compatible while possible

-1* The target being: the 2 latests RedHats (6 & 7), 2 latest Ubuntu LTS (16.04 & 18.04), and the current Debian stable (Stretch).
+1* The target being: the 2 latest RedHats (6 & 7), 2 latest Ubuntu LTS (16.04 & 18.04), and the current Debian stable (Stretch).